10 reasons why your credit card application has been declined

 4. You’ve made late payments

-A late payment will negatively impact your credit score and can increase the likelihood of your application being rejected.
+A late credit repayment will negatively impact your credit score and could increase the likelihood of your application being rejected.
 That’s because it implies to a lender that you’re less likely to pay on time in the future.

 5. You’ve made too many applications for credit

-Your application may have been rejected because you’ve made too many credit applications in a short space of time.
 Every time you apply for credit, the lender will carry out what’s called a ‘hard search’ on your credit file.
 This leaves a mark that other lenders can see.
-Multiple applications can suggest you’re struggling to manage your finances effectively.
+Multiple applications in a short space of time can suggest you’re struggling to manage your finances effectively.

 6. The lender can’t confirm your identity